Tags: Alternate Universe, Dark, Romance, Tragedy

-The lights in the grand theater dim and Trixie stands alone on the stage, the audience breathlessly quiet.
-The blue unicorn looks up, tears blinking in her sorrowful eyes.
-For a moment her voice falters and she falls quiet before speaking again.
+The lights in the grand theater dim, and Trixie stands alone upon the stage.
+The audience is breathless and quiet.
+The unicorn looks up, tears blinking in her sorrowful eyes.
+For a moment her voice falters, and she falls quiet for a minute before speaking again.

 “It has taken weeks to recover all the bones of the dead from the site of the farm, but they deserve a proper resting place.
 Princess Celestia herself will oversee the official funeral this night.
-Let us never forget those who died, and may they be in our hearts forever.
-But let not grief so consume us either, that we forget each other and those who yet live."
+Let us never forget those who died, and may they live in our hearts forever more.
+But let not grief so consume us either, that we forget each other and those who yet live among us.”

 She glanced out over the audience.
 “Tonight I wish to thank a very special pair of fillies.
-Two fillies who saw their best friend taken away and killed, and who showed unbreakable loyalty and bravery till the very end.
-Please come up here, Applebloom and Scootaloo.”
+Two young fillies who saw their best friend taken away and murdered, and who showed unbreakable loyalty and bravery till the very end.
+Please come up here, Apple Bloom and Scootaloo.”

 Two young ponies rise from the audience and make their way to the stage as the audience applauds solemnly.

-“There is another pony who we should not forget, and she is here with us today, in spirit at least.
+“There is another pony who we should not forget, and she is here with us today in spirit at least.
 Twilight Sparkle.
 If this story has a moral, it must be that even the best of us can be led astray by forces we do not comprehend.
-Twilight deserves to be remembered for who she was, not for what her ancestor did.
-She was a friend to many, a friend whose sacrifice will never be forgotten.”
+Twilight deserves to be remembered for who she was, not for what her ancestor did to her.
+She was a friend to many, a friend whose loss and sacrifice will never be forgotten.”

-“And finally " Trixie's hat and cloak floats off and the blue unicorn unfolds a pair of azure wings, a hushed whisper of awe running through the audience.
-“I wish to give my personal thanks to our princess Celestia, for accepting me" She turns to Luna with a smile "into her family.”
+“And finally …” Trixie's hat and cloak floats off and the blue unicorn unfolds a pair of azure wings, a hushed whisper of awe running through the audience.
+“I wish to give my personal thanks to our fair Princess Celestia, for accepting me—” She turns to Luna with a smile “—into her family.”

-Trixie and Luna lean forwards, their lips meeting in a long kiss as the curtains fall.
+Trixie and Luna lean forwards, and their lips meet in a long kiss as the curtains fall.